AnushaPanchumarthi/CapstoneProject/README.md

 * Delete new movies and actors.
 * Update actors and movies information.

-We want Fyyur to be the next new platform that artists and musical venues can use to find each other, and discover new music shows.
-Let's make that happen!

 ## Tech Stack (Dependencies)

 ### 1. Backend Dependencies